Hailey Kinsel: 2018 National Finals Rodeo

-At the 60th NFR on Saturday, December 15, in Las Vegas, Kinsel won her first World Barrel Racing Champion title.
+At the 60th NFR on Saturday, December 15, in Las Vegas, Kinsel won her first barrel racing world championship.
 She and NFR Average winner Carman Pozzobon accepted their gold buckles and saddles in front of an audience of 17,150 in the stadium that evening.
 Kinsel finished the 10-day competition with a WPRA record $350,700 in season earnings.
-"Oh man, it was amazing", she said.
+"Oh man, it was amazing," she said.
 "Everyone up there is so deserving, and they're heroes of mine.
-It was definitely surreal and was pretty awesome".
+It was definitely surreal and was pretty awesome."

-Kinsel had the title locked up after 9 rounds.
+Kinsel had the title locked up after new nine rounds.
 "We had (the world championship) won, and I could have run (Sister) to try for that Top Gun deal, but she owes me nothing", Kinsel said.
 "We accomplished our main goal, and we are getting ready for 2019.
 So, she had the night off and I ran my backup horse, TJ.
-He proved that he deserves to be here, too".
+He proved that he deserves to be here, too."
 Kinsel's seventh-place finish in the NFR Average earned her $11,423.
 Kinsel's total winnings of $350,699.83 also outdistanced second-place finisher Jessica Routier's total winnings of $251,704.23 for the championship.